Showing posts with label PD - Other. Show all posts

 Horace?

-Today we rewind the clocks all the way to 1982 for a skiing adventure with an odd 8-bit hero, Horace.
-Developed in STOS by a couple of brothers calling themselves OllySoft and released (I think) a whole decade after the ZX Spectrum original.
-However, for his Atari ST appearance, he didn't want to upset Psion so changed his name to Harris to avoid confusion!
+Let's rewind the clock to 1982 for a skiing adventure with an 8-bit hero, Horace.
+Developed in STOS by a couple of brothers calling themselves OllySoft and released a decade after the ZX Spectrum original.
+However, for his Atari ST appearance, he didn't want to upset Psion and changed his name to Harris to avoid confusion!

 The Frogger part is way too easy in comparison to what I remember!
-Simply waiting for a large gap in the traffic allows Harris to run all the way across the road - in one go!
-The skiing part is great and with many obstacles to avoid.
-Once the skiing is finished, somebody robs your skis so you head back to the hire shop to repeat everything...
+Simply waiting for a large gap in the traffic allows Harris to run all the way across the road!
+The skiing part is great with many obstacles to avoid.
+Once the skiing is finished, somebody robs your skis so you head back to the hire shop to repeat everything.

-OllySoft has done a great job with Harris Went Skiing and playing "Horace" again has certainly brought back lots of warm and fuzzy feelings of nostalgia.
+OllySoft has done a great job with Harris Went Skiing and "Horace" brought back lots of warm and fuzzy feelings of nostalgia.
 The Atari ST game is simple and very silly so is highly recommended if you're bored.

 Grab the download of Atari Legend and game like it's 1982!!

-Hang on, don't go!!
-There are even more OllySoft games to play.
-But looking at these makes me think that the boys had serious issues or a belting sense of humour.
-I'll go with the latter.
-Take a peep at their other games...
+There are more OllySoft games but looking at these makes me think that the boys had serious issues!
+Or a belting sense of humour?
+I'll go with the latter so let's take a quick look...

 Who Maimed Roger Rabbit